apopodko/apopodko/README.md

 - Other Tools: NLTK, Optuna, HyperOpt, PySpark, Git

-- Experience using code in clinical research: beam modeling, treatment planning automation, QA data processing
+- Experience using code in clinical research: signal and image processing, beam modeling, statistics and EDA for clinical research, QA data processing

 ### 📚 Background in Research
 With 6+ years of research experience, I’ve contributed to projects involving brain-computer interfaces, EEG signal processing, and applied medical physics / radiotherapy.
 These works have been published and presented at scientific conferences.
 I also participate in lectures and technical training.